-Section 60A(1)(c) of the Education Act sets out the national administration guidelines which the Minister may publish from time to time:

-- (c) National administration guidelines, which are guidelines relating to school administration and which may (without limitation)- - set out statements of desirable codes or principles of conduct or administration for specified kinds or descriptions of person or body, including guidelines for the purpose of section 61: - (ii) set out requirements relating to planning and reporting including- - (A) scope and content areas, where appropriate: - (B) the timeframe for the annual update of the school charter:

-- (C) broad requirements relating to schools' consultation with parents, staff, school proprietors (in the case of integrated schools) and school communities, and the broad requirements to ensure that Boards take all reasonable steps to discover and consider the views and concerns of Maori communities living in the geographical area the school serves, in the development of a school charter: - (D) variations from the framework for school planning and reporting for certain schools or classes of schools, based on school performance: - (iii) communicate the Government's policy objectives: - (iv) set out transitional provisions for the purposes of national administration guidelines.

-Under section 3 of the Education Act, everyone who is not a foreign student (that is, generally a New Zealand citizen or resident) is entitled to free enrolment and free education at any state school during the period beginning on their 5th birthday and ending on the 1st of January after their 19th birthday.
+- 9. Section 60A(1)(c) of the Education Act sets out the national administration guidelines, which the Minister may publish from time to time: - (c) National administration guidelines, which are guidelines relating to school administration and which may (without limitation)- - set out statements of desirable codes or principles of conduct or administration for specified kinds or descriptions of person or body, including guidelines for the purpose of section 61: - (ii) set out requirements relating to planning and reporting including- - (A) scope and content areas, where appropriate: - (B) the timeframe for the annual update of the school charter: - (C) broad requirements relating to schools' consultation with parents, staff, school proprietors (in the case of integrated schools) and school communities, and the broad requirements to ensure that boards take all reasonable steps to discover and consider the views and concerns of Maori communities living in the geographical area the school serves, in the development of a school charter: - (D) variations from the framework for school planning and reporting for certain schools or classes of schools, based on school performance: - (iii) communicate the Government's policy objectives: - (iv) set out transitional provisions for the purposes of national administration guidelines. - 10.
+Under s 3 of the Education Act, everyone who is not an international student (that is, generally, a New Zealand citizen or resident) is entitled to free enrolment and free education at any state school during the period beginning on their 5th birthday and ending on the 1st of January after their 19th birthday. - 11.
+Students enrolled at an integrated school are entitled to free education on the same terms and conditions as students enrolled at other state schools: s 35(1) of the PSCI Act.
+However, the proprietors of an integrated school may require payment of attendance dues as a condition of enrolment and attendance: s 36 of the PSCI Act.
+The money received from attendance dues can be used only for improvements to the school buildings and associated facilities as may be required by any integration agreement, for

-Students enrolled at an integrated school are entitled to free education on the same terms and conditions as students enrolled at other state schools: section 35(1) of the PSCI Act.
-However, the proprietors of an integrated school may require payment of attendance dues as a condition of enrolment and attendance: section 36 of the PSCI Act.
-The money received from attendance dues can be used only for the purpose of meeting debts, mortgages, liens, or other charges relating to the school premises or for improvements required under the integration agreement or for capital works required by the Minister of Education under section 40(2)(d) of the PSCI Act: section 36(3) of the PSCI Act.
-Attendance dues paid to the proprietors of integrated schools are subject to GST, being payments to secure the enrolment of a pupil in a school for which the proprietors provide the buildings and ensure the special character: Turakina Maori Girls College Board of Trustees v CIR (1993) 15 NZTC 10,032.

-Each year parents or guardians of students enrolled at state schools may be asked by school Boards to pay a nominated amount to assist with meeting school costs.
-Schools may refer to these payments as "fees".
-In the case of integrated schools such fees are in addition to attendance dues payable to the proprietors.
+- capital works required by the Minister of Education under s 40(2)(d) of the PSCI Act and for meeting debts, mortgages, liens or other charges relating to the school premises: s 36(3) of the PSCI Act.
+Attendance dues paid to the proprietors of integrated schools are subject to GST, being payments to secure the enrolment of a pupil in a school for which the proprietors provide the buildings and ensure the special character: Turakina Maori Girls College Board of Trustees v CIR (1993) 15 NZTC 10,032 (CA). - 12.
+Each year, parents or guardians of students enrolled at state schools may be asked by school Boards to pay a nominated amount to assist with meeting school costs.
+Schools may refer to these payments as "donations", "voluntary contributions", "fees" or the like.
+In the case of integrated schools, such payments are in addition to attendance dues payable to, and contributions sought by, the proprietors.

-The Ministry of Education issued an updated circular (Circular 1998/25) on 23 June 1998 which sets out the rights of Boards of Trustees, parents and students regarding the request for donations and other forms of payments in schools.
-The circular states that whatever terms are used to describe such payments, they are in fact donations and cannot be made compulsory.

-Schools may also ask for payments to cover a variety of items, including the cost of class trips, the cost of materials in practical subjects such as workshop technology, or fees for performances by visiting drama groups.
-These payments are commonly referred to as "activity fees".

-The Ruling addresses the issue of whether such payments (however described, but commonly referred to as "school fees" or "activity fees") are subject to GST.

-Legislation

-Under section 8 of the Goods and Services Tax Act 1985 ("GST Act"), GST is charged on supplies (other than exempt supplies) made by a registered person in the course or furtherance of a taxable activity by reference to the value of the supply.

-The value of the supply is determined under section 10(2) of the GST Act, which states:

-- (2) Subject to this section, the value of a supply of goods and services shall be such amount as, with the addition of the tax charged, is equal to the aggregate of,- - (a) To the extent that the consideration for the supply is consideration in money, the amount of the money: - (b) To the extent that the consideration for the supply is not consideration in money, the open market value of that consideration.

-The definition of "consideration" in section 2 of the GST Act reads:

-Consideration, in relation to the supply of goods and services to any person, includes any payment made or any act or forbearance, whether or not voluntary, in respect of, in response to, or for the inducement of, the supply of any goods and services, whether by that person or by any other person; but does not include any payment made by any person as an unconditional gift to any non-profit body: